The spectrum of Feynman-integral geometries at two loops: Full classification at two loops: Special cases

 Looking at the contributions from $\mathcal{E}_1$, we observe that in combination with $\mathcal{B}_1$ it also defines an apparent K3 surface.
 Concretely, following the same procedure to rationalize $\mathcal{B}_1$ as in the corner integral, we obtain

-However, the corresponding polynomial $Q_6(z_1,z_2)$ has vanishing discriminant with respect to both variables, which is expected from eq.~\eqref{eq: degeneration_Desnanot_Jacobi}.
+However, the corresponding polynomial $Q_6(z_1,z_2)$ has vanishing discriminant with respect to both variables, which is expected from the Desnanot--Jacobi identity and eq.~\eqref{eq: degeneration_Desnanot_Jacobi}.
 Hence, it does not define a non-trivial two-dimensional geometry.
 Together with the discussion around eq.~\eqref{eq:rationalization_quadratic_polynomials}, the cases above cover all non-trivial effects that dots and numerators can have on the leading singularity, such that our results hold for all integrals in this sector.